 1. Take responsibility for your life

 No one is going to give you permission to get started on your dream (they are waiting for you to give them permission).
-So give yourself permission to get started.
+Give yourself permission and validate yourself.

 Give yourself the support you need to start doing the things you want to do with your life.

-We live in a global society that seeks validation outside and waiting for others to give us permission to be unique and be ourselves.
-In the process all we do is end up waiting.
+When we wait for others to give us permission to be unique and be ourselves, all we do is end up waiting.

-Freedom is the ability to make decisions and rely on you to deal with the outcome and take responsibility.
-It’s just Nike says: Just do it.
+Freedom is the ability to make decisions and the ability to rely on yourself to deal with the outcome and take responsibility.
+As Nike says: Just do it.

-I won’t lie, it’s lonely, financially stressful and some days you live in a vacuum of just pure doubt but one day you realize that your life is going in a direction you never thought possible, you’re doing things you never thought you would and you’re overcoming your worst fears.
+I won’t lie, financially stressful, lonely and on some days you live in a vacuum of just pure doubt but one day you realize that your life is going in a direction you never thought possible, you’re doing things you never thought you'd do and you’re overcoming your worst fears.